(Photo: Mark Wagner)

 What You Should Know About Peak-Day Policies

-If you’ve resolved to try private aviation this summer, pay close attention to “peak day” policies as you shop.
+If you’ve resolved to try private aviation this holiday season, pay close attention to “peak day” policies as you shop.

 Jet cards, membership-access programs, and fractional-ownership plans almost universally offer guaranteed access—essentially a promise that they’ll have the kind of airplane you want at the price you’ve agreed upon ready to go when you are.
 But an important asterisk may appear beside that guarantee, and fine-print items can impact your holiday access and flying costs, altering the calculations related to choosing a program that meets your travel plans and budget.